clarkio/azure-mask/README.md

 #### From Package

-1. `git clone git@github.com:clarkio/azure-mask.git`
+1. Go to [Releases](https://github.com/clarkio/azure-mask/releases) and download the latest `.crx` file (e.g. `az-mask-1.1.5.crx
+`)
 2. In Chrome go to [chrome://extensions](chrome://extensions)
 3. Check the "Developer mode" option in the top-right corner
-4. Find the version you want of the packaged extension in the folder `/azure-mask/extension` found within the repository
+4. Find the location where you downloaded the `.crx` file
-5. Drag the `azure-mask.crx` file to your Chrome window that has the extensions view open
+5. Drag the `.crx` file to your Chrome window that has the extensions view open
 6. Confirm any prompts

 #### From Source